WOMEESA Peer-Mentoring Program

 How to join the program?

 Fill out the #PM google form, so we can allocate you to a group of similar career stages and interests.
-And don't forget to register for the launch event that will take place on the 17th of June at 12:00 pm (AEST)!
+And don't forget to register for the launch event that will take place on the 4th of April at 12:00 pm (AEDT)!

 Mentorships provide opportunity for great discussions and feedback from an alternative voice you might not otherwise hear.
 They have helped me gain confidence in my strengths and identify pathways to improvement.